Student Code of Conduct

 - Exclusion from college facilities or activities: A student may be prohibited from attending a class, undertaking college employment, entering a building, participating in an extracurricular activity sponsored by the college, representing the college in an official capacity, running for or holding office in any student group or organization, being present in specific areas of the campus, or using other services provided by the college.
 Such exclusion may be for a definite or indefinite period of time.

-- A complainant or student cited may appeal the decision of Judicial Board to the Dean
+- A complainant or student cited may appeal the decision of Judicial Board to the President’s

-of Student Services.
-The request for appeal must be in writing and must be forwarded
+Designee.
+The request for appeal must be in writing and must be forwarded to the President’s

-to the Dean within ten calendar days of the decision rendered.
-Failure to file an
+Designee within ten calendar days of the decision rendered.
+Failure to file an appeal

-appeal will render the decision final and conclusive.
-The basis for an appeal must
+will render the decision final and conclusive.
+The basis for an appeal must be one

 - The student’s right of due process under the Student Code of Conduct was violated.